The buildup of strongly barred galaxies in the TNG100 simulation: Methodology

-We concentrate our study on disc-dominated galaxies with enough resolution elements (more than $10^4$ stellar particles within the half mass radius) to study the different morphological components (such as discs, bulges and bars) and their internal structure with high accuracy.
-We start, thus imposing a low stellar mass cut of $10^{10.4}\Msun$ (within $2r_{50,*} $ where $r_{50,*}$ is the stellar half-mass radius) which results in more than 2500 galaxies in the TNG100 simulation.
-To identify disc galaxies, we use the kinematic bulge-to-disc decomposition described in \cite{genel2015} (provided by the IllustrisTNG team), which follows \cite{marinacci2014} and \cite{abadi2003}.
-In this algorithm, for each stellar particle within $10r_{50,*}$ the circularity parameter is defined as \be \epsilon=\dfrac{J_z}{J(E)}, \ee where $J_{z}$ is the specific angular momentum of the particle around the symmetry axis and $J(E)$ is the maximum specific angular momentum possible at the specific binding energy of each stellar particle.
+where $J_{z}$ is the specific angular momentum of the particle around the symmetry axis and $J(E)$ is the maximum specific angular momentum possible at the specific binding energy of each stellar particle.
 The stellar disc mass is based on the stellar particles with $\epsilon>0.7$, while the bulge mass is defined as twice the mass of stellar particles with a circularity parameter $\epsilon<0$.
 In the TNG100 simulation, we find more than 300 disc galaxies.
 Note that \cite{naiman2018} find a higher number of Milky Way disc galaxies ($\sim 800$) in the same simulation.
 This difference is because the authors impose a minimum cut in halo mass instead of stellar mass, that includes a significant number of galaxies with a stellar mass smaller than the minimum stellar cut we consider here.
 We find that not all galaxies have a clear morphological classification, with a large number of stellar particles not belonging to either the bulge or disc.
 Those are mainly galaxies in an unrelaxed state.
 Given that our goal is to study stable bar structures and their secular effects on the host galaxies, we limit our analysis to galaxies with a well-defined morphology.
 Therefore, we include in our parent sample only galaxies with $(D/T+ B/T)\geq0.7$ where $D/T$ is the stellar disc-to-total mass ratio and $B/T$ is the stellar bulge-to-total mass ratio.
 Finally, we select as disc-dominated the galaxies with $D/T\geq0.5$.
 We also try other apertures to define morphology, such as considering all the stellar particles in the halo and $2\rhalf$, finding similar results.

 When all these cuts are applied, we end up with a parent sample of $270$ disc-dominated galaxies of which 213 are centrals and 57 are satellites.
 Fig.~\ref{fig:morphgal} shows the distribution of B/T and D/T ratios of this parent disc-galaxy sample.
 By construction, the D/T ratios are always above $0.5$, with a median close to $0.6$.
 Bulges are relatively small, with typical $B/T$ $\sim 0.15$.
 Barred galaxies (see subsection~\ref{subsec:barsample}) follow a similar morphology distribution, so we do not find a systematic preference of morphology for barred galaxies.
 We refer to \cite{huertas2019,rodriguez2019,tacchella2019} for preliminary analysis of the morphologies of the \TNG~ galaxies.
 In their study, \cite{tacchella2019} find a reasonable agreement with a number of observational relations for both disc and bulge-dominated galaxies that include PanStarrs and SDSS low-redshift galaxies (note, however, that their morphological classification gives slightly larger bulge fractions than those found here).